-1. The longest Budget speech that I have been able to \mathbf{Mr} trace, Speaker, was that given by William Ewart Gladstone on 18 April 1853 - it lasted approximately $4\frac{3}{4}$ hrs.
-The then Leader of the Opposition said of the speech: "... it was so extensive that it is impossible, without consideration, to weigh its disadvantages and advantages".
+- The longest Budget speech that I have been able to trace, Mr Speaker, that given by William Ewart Gladstone on 18 April 1853 - it lasted approximately 43 hrs.
+The then Leader of the Opposition said of the speech: "... it was so extensive that it is without consideration, impossible, to weigh disadvantages and advantages".
 That could have its merits, of course, but I can assure you that I have nevertheless decided not to try to emulate Gladstone.
 Instead I shall try, as always, to follow Disraeli, who delivered a Budget speech in 1867 lasting only 45 minutes.
 That may be an unattainable target, but at least I can promise you that this will be my shortest Budget speech.
 I mean the shortest of the first five.
-And that will not be its only attractive feature.

-2. I begin, as last year, by making it clear that I shall today be proposing further significant cuts in the taxes paid both by businesses and by individuals.
+And that will not be its only attractive feature. - 2.
+I begin, as last year, by making it clear that I shall today be proposing further significant cuts in the taxes paid both by businesses and by individuals.
 These proposals will be consistent with our Medium Term Strategy for effective control of the money supply, for lower public borrowing, and for further progress on inflation.

-3. This Budget will develop and build on the themes which have been the foundation of this Government's approach to the economy since we took office in 1979.

-4. The requirement we then saw, and the country accepted, was for resolve, for purpose and for continuity.
+- 3. This Budget will develop and build on the themes which have been the foundation of this Government's approach to the economy since we took office in 1979. - 4.
+The requirement we then saw, and the country accepted, was for resolve, for purpose and for continuity.
 My proposals this afternoon are rooted in that same resolve, and will maintain that purpose, and that continuity.
 They are designed to sustain and advance economic recovery, and to further the living standards and employment opportunities of all our people.